 Anyone who has studied abroad will tell you just how unsettling and challenging it can be, but also how fulfilling and rewarding it is.
 However, hearing someone else’s perspective and actually moving to a foreign country to learn are two completely different stories.
 I know firsthand that there is a lot that goes unsaid about what it takes to study abroad—I spent a semester in Barcelona during the fall of my junior year.
 Everyone has expectations, but living it completely changes them.
 If you are on the fence about studying abroad, take the following realities from my experience into consideration.

 Expectation #1: You don’t have to “do” school

-Keep in mind it fully depends on which country you are moving to and what school you attend while you’re there, but try your best to avoid the mindset that you won’t need to put in the effort you currently do.
-There is still plenty of time for fun, of course, but balancing your time still applies.
+Keep in mind that it fully depends on which country you're moving to and what school you attend while you’re there, but try your best to avoid the mindset that you won’t need to put in the effort you currently do.
+There's still plenty of time for fun, of course, but balancing your time still applies.

 Expectation #2: Normal tasks will still be a breeze

 It’s easy to overlook the challenges you might face abroad when all you can imagine is everything you’re excited about, but you will have your fair share of bad days too.
 It’s a constant pattern of trial and error, because at the end of the day, every little thing will be different.
 You’ll find yourself having to think much harder at all times.
 The simplest parts of your day-to-day will turn into tasks that require effort: think using retail stores as “one-stop shops” for all your shopping, getting the prescriptions your body needs, or simply getting from point A to point B. Many students don’t realize these things aren’t going to be easily (or at all) available abroad.